legendarycode3/Mastering-JavaScript-Course/README.md

 2. JSON.stringify() : </br>
 - Purpose: Converts a “javascript object” or array  into a “JSON formatted string”. </br>
-- Input: A “JavaScript object” or “array”.
+- Inputs: A “JavaScript object” or “array”. </br>

 kINDLY FELLOW ME ON MY SOCIALS AND LEARN MORE TECH TIPS AND BECOME A TECH BRO YOU DREAM OF : <br/>